mmrobins/franklin-battery-scheduler/README.md

 * AWS lambda (not documented yet)
 * More options welcome - please open an issue or PR if you have another suggestion

+If you have other ideas of things you'd like to do with the FranklinWH API, the [api documentation](#api-documentation) section below has more info on how to interact with it directly.
+I ran a network proxy against the FranklinWH mobile app in an emulator to reverse-engineer the API calls it makes.
+There's a couple things I might do with this repo based on that in the near future

+* download the "Analysis" data and dump into some sorta stats program for my own analysis
+* Use the weather data to help decide the SOC I set in my cron jobs
+* run my own $ saved calculation based on TOU pricing vs standard pricing

+But I may never get to that, and figured I'd throw the documentation in an easily consumable format in case anybody else wanted to build something against the FranklinWH API.

 ## Where to Find Your Gateway ID

 In your [FranklinWH mobile app](https://www.franklinwh.com/support/articles/detail/how-can-i-download-the-franklinwh-app) go to: